 The planned roadway improvement that has the greatest influence on circulation adjacent to the SDSU Mission Valley Campus site would be the extension of Fenton Parkway over the San Diego River that would connect to Camino del Rio North opposite Mission City Parkway.
 This extension would require the construction of a new bridge structure over the river and would require full environmental review and permitting, as well as funding, prior to its implementation.
-The extension was included in the previously approved 1985 MVCP as a two-lane roadway (i.e., one lane in each direction), but no construction timeframe is or has been identified and only a portion of the necessary funding, \$2.7 million dollars of an approximate total \$10 million, has been identified.
+The extension was included in the previously-recently approved 1985-MVCPU as a twofour-lane roadway (i.e., one lane in each direction), but no construction timeframe is or has been identified and only a portion of the necessary funding, \$2.7 million dollars of an approximate total \$10 million, has been identified.